OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Lycanthrope.md

 ------

 - **Amiable:** May be friendly, if approached peacefully.
-- **Bear hug:** If a victim is hit by both claw attacks in the same round, the werebear can hug for an extra 2d8 automatic damage.
+- **Bear hug:** If both claw attacks hit a victim in the same round, the werebear can hug for an extra 2d8 automatic damage.

 ## Wereboar

 Semi-intelligent and irascible.
-In human form, often appear like berserkers.
+In human form, they often appear like berserkers.

 ------